 Dedicated to providing accessible dietary information to people who have a language barrier between their family or community.

-Learn to read nutrition facts labels, how to read ingredient lists, and understand common sugar substitutes.
-Provided accessibility by offering numerous language options translated by proficient or native speakers.
-The information provided is backed by health professionals.
+Learn how to read nutrition facts labels, how to read ingredient lists, and understand common sugar substitutes.
+Accessibility is provided by offering numerous language options translated by proficient or native speakers.
+The information presented is backed by health professionals.

 LANGUAGES: